UNILAG reduces fees after marathon meeting with NANS

 “The Convocation Fee to be paid by all final year students was reduced to N27,000:00 from N 30,000:00.
 Hostels fees were reviewed as follows: For undergraduate hostels in Akoka and Yaba campuses, the fees was reduced to N43, 000:00 from N90,000:00.
 For hostels in Idi-Araba campus, the fees was reduced to N65,000:00 from N120,000:00.
 The fees for Sodeinde Hall was reduced to N135,000:00 from N250,000:00.”

-At the commencement of the meeting, NANS President highlighted the demands of UNILAG students as: Reversal of obligatory fees, reversal of hostel fees, and the reinstatement of Students’ Union Government in UNILAG.
+At the commencement of the meeting, NANS President highlighted the demands of UNILAG students as the reversal of obligatory fees, reversal of hostel fees, and the reinstatement of Students’ Union Government in UNILAG.

 The Vice-Chancellor also reiterated that “No UNILAG student would drop out of the institution due to fees”.
 She stressed that the aim of the university was to deliver quality education to its students regardless of class, tribe or creed.